Marion Hall Best: Built projects

 Private residential and commercial commissions included the interiors of the Lady Gowrie Child Centre 1941 Erskineville, Peter Playfair's Dining Alcove 1953 Elizabeth Bay NSW, a set of “Luxury Flats for Moderate Incomes” at 7 Elizabeth Street Sydney, Lewarne House in Neutral Bay 1965–1980, Cater House in Red Hill Canberra 1965, Moonbah Ski Lodge Thredbo (with Bill Lucas) 1959–1961, Crebbin House in Castlecrag Sydney 1960–1975, the Hyatt Hotel Kings Cross Sydney decorated in 1969–70, Room for Peter Sculthorpe Sydney 1971 and The Grove, the Hall Best house in Woollahra, Sydney.
 The last was featured both in Vogue Australia April–May 1968, and Australian Home Journal February 1969.

 Exhibitions

-Marion Hall Best's most well-known exhibition is her Room for Mary Quant 1967 Sydney.
-Her `Classic Modern’ and `Young Modern’ designs for a room in an exhibition for the Australian Red Cross Society New South Wales Division in 1941 achieved wide publicity.
-Exhibitions which included interiors by Marion Hall Best were “Rare and Beautiful Things: an exhibition” at the Gallery of NSW (1961), Sydney’s “Ten best dressed rooms” (1962), Rooms on view (1967), Rooms on view 1971 (1971).
+Hall Best's most well-known exhibition is her Room for Mary Quant 1967 Sydney.
+Her "Classic Modern" and "Young Modern" designs for a room in an exhibition for the Australian Red Cross Society New South Wales Division in 1941 achieved wide publicity.
+Exhibitions which included interiors by Hall Best were "Rare and Beautiful Things: an exhibition" at the Gallery of NSW (1961), Sydney's "Ten best dressed rooms" (1962), Rooms on view (1967), Rooms on view 1971 (1971).